windows7lover/Acceleration-Methods/_monographtypos/ChebyshevAcceleration.md

 ---

-# Erratum on Chebyshev Acceleration
+# Erratum in Chapter 2.
+Chebyshev Acceleration

 Erratum on Chebyshev Acceleration